Create an elastic node pool with a custom image

 The node taints are

-This output confirms that the custom script can obtain the Alibaba Cloud node information.
-Record this information for the kubelet startup parameters.
+This output confirms the custom script can obtain node information.
+Record it for kubelet startup parameters.

 # Install tool packages.